Should You Learn Country Swing or Two Step?

 Which is Easier and More Fun?

 Country swing is more fun and easier to learn in our opinion.
-You can have your partner spinning and dipping in one lesson whereas it’ll take several lessons to get the basics down and learn some turns with two step.
+You can have your partner spinning and dipping in one lesson whereas for most people, it’ll take several lessons to get the basics down and learn some turns with two step.

 The best part for most beginners is that neither partner needs to have rhythm with country swing in order to look great and have a good time.
 In addition, country swing doesn’t require any particular style of music or particular beat.
 So again, you can use it anywhere.